How a 50-Rep SaaS Company Doubled Win Rate from 18% to 36% with AI in 6 Months

 Mistake #1: Didn't Clean Data Early Enough

 "We wasted 2 weeks because our historical data was a mess," James (RevOps) says.
-"If I did it again, I'd clean data 3 months before buying AI tools—so we're ready to deploy on Day 1."
+"If I did it again, I'd clean data 3 months before buying any new tool — so we're ready to deploy on Day 1."

 Fix: Start data cleanup now (even if you haven't chosen a tool yet).